google/dorusu-js/README.md

 - has an incompatible API surface to [grpc-nodejs][], for reasons explained in the [DESIGN SUMMARY](#design_summary).

-  - **TODO on github** Add a documentation issue that explains the differences via code snippets embedded in the issue.
+  - There is a [meta issue](https://github.com/google/dorusu-js/issues/1) that triages other issues that *will* explain the differences via code snippets.

-  - **TODO on github** This means this library cannot be used as a drop-in replacement for code written using [grpc-nodejs][].
-Add a tracking issue to triage any impact this has on users, use it discuss various approaches for resolving these issues.
+  - This [meta issue](https://github.com/google/dorusu-js/issues/1) will also be used to triage the impact that not being able use dorusu-js as a drop-in replacement for [grpc-nodejs][] has on users.

 [grpc-nodejs]:https://github.com/grpc/grpc/tree/master/src/node
 [gRPC spec]:https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md